 In the glass door, I saw Cole standing behind me.
 I wanted to leave so badly… I didn’t want to be there.
 Why did I come?
 Why did I bother?

-Where was that strength when I desperately needed it?
+Where was that strength now that I desperately needed it?

 “It’s a great day for a workout, don’t you think?” he asked with a smile, looking up at the dark-gray sky.